fynyky/elementary/README.md

   - Function return values are appended as children
   - `Observer` functions automatically replace their child nodes when retriggered

-Reactor.js is meant to be unobtrusive and unopinionated.
+Elementary is meant to be unobtrusive and unopinionated.
 - No special syntax to learn.
 Everything is just plain javascript
 - There is no need to manually declare listeners or bindings.
-Reactor automatically keeps track of all that for you.
+Elementary automatically keeps track of all that for you.
 - Use it for the whole front-end or just a few components.
-Elements created by Reactor are just normal DOM elements, and any variable can be easily replaced with a reactive one without changing the rest of your codebase.
+Elements created by Elementary are just normal DOM elements, and any variable can be easily replaced with a reactive one without changing the rest of your codebase.

 You try it yourself in a JSFiddle [here](https://jsfiddle.net/0voez9qn/)

 Installation
 ------------

-Reactor.js is [available on npm](https://npmjs.org/package/reactorjs).
+Elementary is [available on npm](https://npmjs.org/package/@fynyky/elementary).
 Install it by running:
 ```
-$ npm install reactorjs
+$ npm install @fynyky/elementary
 ```

 Import it using: